raspberrypilearning/edit-the-web/en/step_2.md

 Before we start, pick a notable figure from computer science history you'll create your site about:
 + Ajay Bhatt - Inventor of the USB standard (India)
 + Alan Emtage - Inventor of internet search (Barbados)
-+ Radia Perlman - aka the 'Mother of the Internet', Invented STP networking (USA)
++ Radia Perlman - a.k.a. the 'Mother of the Internet', invented STP networking (USA)
-+ Grace Hopper - inventor of the compiler and programmer since WWII (USA)
++ Grace Hopper - Inventor of the compiler, US Navy programmer since WWII (USA)

 --- task ---